StreamingMicroservicesPlatform/docker-kafka/cruise-control/README.md

 kafka-cruise-control
 ====================

 LinkedIn Cruise Control manager for Kafka.
 This image includes the Cruise Control application.
-It does not include Kafka or the metrics reporter.
+It includes the metrics reporter jar at `/opt/cruise-control/cruise-control/build/dependant-libs/cruise-control-metrics-reporter.jar`.